golf1052/close-call/README.md

 3. Follow the instructions [here](https://docs.asp.net/en/latest/getting-started/index.html) to set up dnvm and dnx.
 4. Install/upgrade coreclr: ```dnvm upgrade -r coreclr```.
 5. Make sure you are using coreclr as your runtime.
-  5a. ```dnvm list```.
+  a. ```dnvm list```.
 The latest version should have a * next to it.
 If not type something like: ```dnvm use 1.0.0-rc1-update1 -a x64 -r coreclr``` where 1.0.0-rc1-update1 is the latest version of the runtime.
-  5b.
+  b.
 This is also a good time to set the latest version to your default.
 Type: ```dnvm alias default 1.0.0-rc1-update1 -a x64 -r coreclr``` where 1.0.0-rc1-update1 is the latest version of the runtime.
 6. ```dnu update```
 7. ```dnx web```